Why Is an I-Beam Stronger Than a Solid Beam?

 When you’re preparing for a new construction project, one of the biggest considerations is the type of steel beams you’ll use for structural support.
 While it may seem intuitive that solid beams provide the most strength, you shouldn’t underestimate i-beam strength.
 There are also several additional i-beam benefits worth considering.

 Now that you know you’re in the market for i-beams, where can you turn?
-INTSEL Steel East is here to help.
-We offer a wide variety of products and services for steel construction.
+Intsel Steel East is here to help.
+As the Northeast’s leading steel service center with over a century of experience, we offer a wide variety of products and services for steel construction, including an extensive inventory of steel products in multiple grades and sizes.

 To get started, request a quote.
 Along with high-quality products and services, we value customer service and transparency.
 Let us answer any questions you have before making your final decision.